 Bitumen emulsions are less viscous than other grades of bitumen because they are mixed with water and emulsifiers.
 As a result, we use this type of bitumen for spraying applications.

-Major applications of bitumen emulsions in today’s bitumen industry are tack coats, chip seals, slurry seals, and micro surfacing.
+Significant applications of bitumen emulsions in today’s bitumen industry are tack coats, chip seals, slurry seals, and micro surfacing.

 5. Cutback bitumen